-Our team includes experts in forensic genealogy and biological anthropology.
+Our team includes experts in forensic genealogy, instructional design and biological anthropology.
 In addition to our genealogical analysis services, we can provide consultation on the use of forensic genealogy for either unidentified remains or unidentified perpetrator DNA.
 We can help you through the laboratory process of obtaining what is needed for genealogical analysis from different sample types depending on what is available in your case.
 Please contact us to inquire about how we can help your department begin to clear cases using the latest DNA technology.
 Private case consultation for traditional genealogy/genetic genealogy for adoptees etc is available upon request.

 We are available to present informational talks or hands-on educational workshops about forensic genealogy and related topics to law enforcement agencies, universities, or at academic and genealogical events.
 Please email us with questions or to make arrangements.
 If you would like a class or training created for your organization, department, or university, instructional design services are also available.

 In Development: Forensic Genealogy Education